Skip to main content

 In those cases, the boundary is not something you negotiate with your manager.
 It is information you use to make a bigger decision about whether this environment is compatible with your long-term health.

 I stayed in a role that punished boundaries for over a year.
 Every attempt to set limits was met with more pressure.
 The only boundary that ultimately worked was leaving.
-If you are not ready for that step, there are ways to recover from burnout without quitting.
-I am not saying that is your answer.
+If you are not ready for that step, there are ways to recover from burnout without quitting and a broader recovery framework to work through.
+I am not saying leaving is your answer.
 But if every boundary you set gets demolished, the issue is structural, and no amount of communication skill will fix a broken system.

 Start Somewhere